BruceWeyne/Apex-SOQLBuilder/Document/English/README.md

 Set<String> param = new Set<String>{'00s4h00000216cCDXW', '00s5h00000336cFSRH', '00s7h00000686cJYZC'};
 mdl.sqlWhereNotIn('Id', param);

-// The following WHERE NOT IN phrase will be reserved for its generation when the method is called like above.
+// The following WHERE NOT IN clause will be reserved for its generation when the method is called like above.
 // WHERE Id NOT IN ('00s4h00000216cCDXW', '00s5h00000336cFSRH', '00s7h00000686cJYZC')
 ```